fischerJF/Community-wide-Dataset-of-Configurable-Systems/index.md

 5. Analyzed Configurations: We provide the configurations that we run with for (baseline 1, baseline 2,  CASA, Chvatal, ICPL, IncLing, and YASA).

+6. Run the experiment: We provide an infrastructure to run the test suite for each configuration analyzed.

 |Name 	        |#LOC   | Packages|	Classes	|Methods|Features|	Valid Configurations	  |